joshitha-c/pokedex/journal.md

 # date:17/7
 # time spent:1hr
 ## description:
-I added the buttons and sound for the device!For the D-pad and action buttons, i made a set up a layout using clicky little switches that sit right under a plastic cross cap, so every press feels responsive when you're clicking through menus.
-On the audio side, i kept a  that would've accidentally muted the whole thing but somehow fixed the eroor!
+first i have researched about different kinds of switches and then I added the buttons and sound for the device!For the D-pad and action buttons, i made a set up a layout using clicky little switches that sit right under a plastic cross cap, so every press feels responsive when you're clicking through menus.
+On the audio side, i kept a  that would've accidentally muted the whole thing but somehow fixed the error!
 ## images:
 <img width="927" height="432" alt="image" src="https://github.com/user-attachments/assets/a4b7664d-8a31-4307-8793-ffd90ac7b779" />
 <img width="696" height="365" alt="image" src="https://github.com/user-attachments/assets/94ac835c-83dd-4fc9-9963-105d5f8dea15" />